 Speed Scanning for Efficiency

 Spring is a great time of year to find bass staging (both post-spawn and pre-spawn) in the best available grass in the lake, which can be sparse.
-If you’re lake is just starting to grow good vegetation, a great way to find the best stuff in the lake is through a process I call speed scanning.
+If your lake is just starting to grow good vegetation, a great way to find the best stuff in the lake is through a process I call speed scanning.
 This process involves 2d scanning of the lake, but instead of idle speed, we’re moving around 25 to 30mph!

 If your lake is already full of grass, you may want to slow down and use side scan and down scan to find little subtleties.
 If you want to find that one little patch of fresh green vegetation that attracts an entire ecosystem, here’s what I’ve found is an efficient way to do it.